Thursday, April 28, 2016

 The third video (below) has Lary explaining the assembly of the segments.

-The fourth video (below) has Lary gluing the fingered segments together, then plane a completed "new" half arches frame.
+The fourth video (below) has Lary gluing the fingered segments together, then plane a completed "new" half-arch frame.

 Part four of this series will be released after Lar has completed repairs to all original arched frame ends (50) and finished building three complete sets of arches.
-When all the above is done, we will video Lary attaching and "running" left and a right complete half through the various router knives on the various jigs made for the shaper.
+When all the above is done, we will video Lary attaching and "running" left and then a right, complete half, through the various router knives, on the various jigs, made for the shaper.

 We are still in need of funds for creating the interpretation programs that will tell this fascinating 100+-year-old story of the Narcissus.
 For information on donation options, scroll down this post and find the one that best fits your position.
 Fund 816 to help with the restoration and Fund 817 (PLI Education-Interpretation programs ) should be noted when making a donation.